Palm Beach County Fire Rescue: Trauma Hawk

 The Palm Beach County Fire Rescue partners with the Palm Beach County Health Care District to operate the Trauma Hawk Aero-Medical Program.
 The Trauma Hawk program, established in November 1990, replaced the use of Palm Beach County Sheriff's Office helicopters to medevac critically injured patients to area hospitals.
-At the Trauma Hawk Station, located at the south west corner of Palm Beach International Airport, the department has two Sikorsky S-76C helicopters.
+At the Trauma Hawk Station, located at the south-west corner of Palm Beach International Airport, the department has two Sikorsky S-76C helicopters.
 The air ambulances are identically equipped and can carry two patients each and up to four medical attendants if needed.
 Each helicopter is staffed with a pilot, a registered nurse (RN) and a paramedic.
-The nurses and paramedics are Palm Beach County Fire Rescue employees while the pilots are Health Care District employees.
+The nurses and paramedics are Palm Beach County Fire Rescue employees, while the pilots are Health Care District employees.
+In 2023, the first of two Leonardo AW169 helicopters was delivered, intended to replace the existing S-76C's, which will remain in service throughout the transition as flight teams and mechanics undergo specialized training.

 Support Services

 Training & Safety Division

-The Training & Safety Division is responsible for the training and education of new Recruit Firefighters, existing Firefighters, and support personnel.
+The Training & Safety Division is responsible for the training and education of Recruit Firefighters, existing Firefighters, and support personnel.
 Areas of training include: